"Europe for Aviation" promotes a more sustainable aviation at the World ATM Congress 2022 in Madrid

 SESAR WALKING TOURS

 SESAR (Single European Sky ATM Research) is a collaborative project to completely overhaul European airspace and its air traffic management (ATM).
-In the framework of the World ATM Congress, a tour was organised of some of the companies involved in special projects.
+In the framework of the World ATM Congress, a tour was organised of some of the companies involved in special projects funded by the European Union.

 - Digital towers and augmented reality (ENAV)

 Binoculars are still used in control towers for everyday operations.
-Now SESAR researchers are investigating augmented reality (AR) goggles that will help controllers better manage airport traffic!
+Now SESAR researchers like Sara Bagassi of the University of Bologna are investigating augmented reality (AR) goggles that will help controllers better manage airport traffic!
 The tests are part of research into virtual reality and AR applications in digital tower environments.
 The goggles enable controllers to see aeroplanes under zero visibility conditions.

 - Integrating drones into the airspace (INECO)

 Research is underway in SESAR to ensure that the increase of drone traffic in Europe’s skies can be managed safely and securely, within the framework of U-space.
 The research addresses critical communications, surveillance and tracking, and information management to aircraft systems, ground-based technologies, cyber-resilience and geo-fencing.
-This research is paving the way for the establishment of an enabling operating framework for drone applications, such as parcel deliveries, medical emergencies and police interventions, to search and rescue, area surveys and environment inspections.
+Victor Gordo of INECO-ENAIRE explains that this research is paving the way for the establishment of an enabling operating framework for drone applications, such as parcel deliveries, medical emergencies and police interventions, to search and rescue, area surveys and environment inspections.

 - Greener taxiing (ENAC)

 ICAO data shows that a total of 140 million aircraft ground movements took in 2019, representing about 5% of aircraft fuel consumption, or 5 million jet-fuel litres and 18,500 tonnes of CO2 emissions each day.
-Taxi bots, E-Taxi systems, single-engine taxiing are some of the technologies under investigation by partners in the SESAR JU AEON project to reduce significantly CO2 emissions caused by aircraft taxiing at airports.
+Taxi bots, E-Taxi systems, single-engine taxiing are some of the technologies under investigation by partners in the SESAR JU AEON project to reduce significantly CO2 emissions caused by aircraft taxiing at airports, said Mathieu Cousy of ENAC.

 - Improve civil-military coordination (Enaire)

-The local and sub-regional airspace management support system (LARA) is a common civil-military airspace management coordination system.
+Paula Pérez García of Enaire and her military colleague explained that the local and sub-regional airspace management support system (LARA) is a common civil-military airspace management coordination system.
 Interoperable with the Network Manager system, LARA provides live situational awareness to civil and military partners, enabling better collaborative decision-making and a more flexible use of airspace (AFUA).

 - Multi-airport remote tower (Indra)

 Remote Tower Centres are a growing trend in the ATM industry, due to its cost-efficient installation and convenience for the controllers, who do not need to relocate to remote areas.
 The multi-airport system, integrated with Remote Tower Optical System (IRTOS), aims at validating the capabilities of a multi-airport remote tower module and analysing its feasibility of controlling multiple low-traffic airports remotely.
-The system setup is based on an interface for multi-airport that combines all the radar functionality and EFS for up to three (3) parallel airports.
+Miguel Serrano Fuentes of Indra said that the system setup is based on an interface for multi-airport that combines all the radar functionality and EFS for up to three (3) parallel airports.
 IRTOS system enhanced the management by providing an augmented reality environment that allowed better control of the airport’s visuals, such as digital binoculars, surveillance labels, visual detection and automatic tracking with the PTZ camera.

 VISIT TO THE MADRID AREA CONTROL CENTRE